sina-haseli/gateway/README.md

 ### Load Balancer

-The load balancer distributes incoming HTTP requests across multiple instances of `service1_mock`.
-This ensures an even distribution of traffic and improves fault tolerance and scalability.
+The load balancer distributes incoming HTTP requests across multiple instances of `service1_mock` using a round-robin algorithm.
+This ensures an even distribution of traffic, improving fault tolerance and scalability.
+Each instance of `service1_mock` receives an equal share of requests, maximizing resource utilization and minimizing response time.

-### Reverse Proxy

-The reverse proxy forwards client requests to the appropriate backend service.
-It hides the details of the backend services from the clients and provides a single point of entry.

 ### Circuit Breaker